IlyaGershman/easy-poll/README.md

   onBreak: ({ data, retry, errorsCount }) => {},
   // onStart will be called before polling
   onStart: () => {},
-  // onNext will be called after each successful poll, except the last one
+  // onNext will be called after each successful poll, before waiting for the interval
   onNext: ({ data, retry, errorsCount }) => {},
   // onError will be called after each failed poll
   onError: ({ retry, errorsCount, error }) => {},
-  // onTooManyRetries will be called if maxPolls is reached.
+  // onTooManyAttempts will be called if maxPolls is reached.
-  onTooManyRetries: () => {},
+  onTooManyAttempts: () => {},
   // onTooManyErrors will be called if maxErrors is reached.
   onTooManyErrors: ({ retry, errorsCount, error }) => {},
 });